3D CNNs with Adaptive Temporal Feature Resolutions: Experiments

 \subsection{Ablation Experiments}

 We first analyze different setups for our SGS module.
 Then, we analyze the efficiency and effect of using our SGS module in different 3D CNN models.
-If not otherwise specified, we use 3DResNet-18 as 3D CNN and report the results on the Mini-Kinetics validation set.
+If not otherwise specified, we use 3DResNet-18 as 3D CNNs backbones and report the results on the Mini-Kinetics validation set.